igvteam/juicebox.js/docs/url.md

 This pages documents the juicebox.js URL structure.
-Note this is in active development and subject to change.

 Note:  all parameter values must be URL encoded